ravendb/ravendb-go-client/readme.md

 ```
 See `queryCollectionByType()` in [examples/main.go](examples/main.go) for full example.

-You can query an index.
+You can query an index:

 ```go
 q := session.QueryIndex("Orders/ByCompany")